GabrielConner/CIS120Final/README.md

 # CIS120Final

 ## How to run
-To run the program all you need to do make sure there is a `.KEYMAP` in the `maps` folder\
+To run the program all you need to do make sure there is a `map.KEYMAP` file in the `maps` folder\
 Then run the `.exe` file

 ## In the zip file